rtalukder/IP-Dev-Project/README.md

-# api_practice
+# IP Dev Project

-Storing Satori API keys and endpoints.
-Using this as a repo for all my practice.
+Repo for all my project work.
+This will only include source files and not the entire environment.